Some facts on Earnings Announcements and Analyst Revisions

 The problem

-While calculating the post-announcement CAR(0,T), we need to determine which day is day 0 (i.e., the earnings call day).
-It turns out this is a trivial problem.
+While calculating post-announcement CAR(0,T), we need to determine which day is day 0 (i.e., the earnings call day).
+It turns out this is not trivial.

 Appendix A of (Meursault et al., 2021) discusses this problem.

-Using RDQ provided by CIQ as day zero of CAR is problematic: If the event is before market close, then RDQ as day zero is fine, but if the event is after the market close, then day zero should be the next trading day.
+Using RDQ provided by CIQ as day 0 of CAR is problematic: If the event is before market close, then RDQ as day 0 is fine, but if the event is after market close, then day 0 should be the next trading day.

 The following figure shows the daily AR when we treat RDQ as day 0.
 You see both day 0 and day 1 have large ARs.

-Now let’s use the adjusted event time by 1) improving the timestamps with RavenPack, and 2) applying the 3pm rule.
+Now let’s use the adjusted event time by 1) improving the timestamps with RavenPack, and 2) applying the 3 pm rule.
 See Appendix A of (Meursault et al., 2021) for details.
-As you can see, most of the AR is concentrated in day 0 now!
+As you can see, most of the AR is concentrated on day 0 now.

 A potential concern is earnings calls.
-Since earnings calls is after the announcements, will such lag impact the AR distribution?
+Since earnings calls are after the announcements, will such lags impact the AR distribution?

-The answer is no. See the following figure: It’s almost identical to carday0_ann!
-The reason is that most announcement is after market close and the follow-up calls are on the same or next day.
-So after we apply the “3 pm rule,” the day 0 for announcement and call are identical.
+The answer is no. See the following figure: It’s almost identical to carday0_ann.
+The reason is that most announcements are after market close and the follow-up calls are on the same or next day.
+So after we apply the “3 pm rule,” the day 0 for announcements and calls are identical.

 We observe that